hackclub/hackclub/positions/community.md

 # Community

-We see hackEDU being valuable in two ways:
+We see Hack Club being valuable in two ways:

 - Providing a very easy way to start a coding club
 - Having an amazing, diverse community